Universality of Top Rank Statistics for Brownian Reshuffling: Brownian shuffle

 \subsection{Probability of reshuffling}

 In this subsection, we will describe how to calculate the probability of reshuffling (\ref{pij}).
-The method is general and can be applied even to a diffusion on the whole real axis with a position-dependent drift $\mu(x)=-V'(x)$, where $V(x)$ is a potential.
-The only change would be that instead of the specific propagator given by (\ref{FK_kernel}) and (\ref{F}) one would have to use a propagator in (\ref{green}) that is appropriate for the potential and boundary conditions.
-In general, it would also require changing the integration range in (\ref{green}) from $-\infty$ to $\infty$ .
+We will provide details for diffusion with constant drift on the half-axis, but the method is general and can be applied to diffusion on the whole real axis or on an interval.
+It also works for a position-dependent drift $\mu(x)=-V'(x)$, where $V(x)$ is a potential.
+The only change, in the general case, would be that instead of the specific propagator given by (\ref{FK_kernel}) and (\ref{F}), we would have to use a propagator that is appropriate for the potential and boundary conditions.
+In particular, if diffusion takes place on the whole real axis, the integration range has to be changed from $[0,+\infty)$ to $(-\infty,\infty)$.

 What is crucial for the following method is the statistical independence of the $N$ non-interacting particles that undergo diffusion.
 We assume that the initial positions of the particles are at $y_1 \ge y_2 \ge \ldots \ge y_N$.
 The particles are indexed according to their initial values, from highest to lowest.
 The corresponding conditional $N$-particle probability distribution to find particles at position $x_1,\ldots,x_N$ after time $t$ is then